 Baccalaureate: An undergraduate degree awarded by the University upon the successful completion of an academic program.
-Commonly referred to as a Bachelor's degree.
+Commonly referred to as a bachelor's degree.

 Course: A unit of instruction that will be recorded on the student transcript with a final letter grade.
 Courses can have different credit or unit values.

-Cross-listed Courses: Courses that are listed under two Departments and can be taken for credit from either Department, but not both.
+Cross-listed Courses: Courses that are listed under two departments and can be taken for credit from either department, but not both.
 The credit is determined by the student's registration.

 Deadline: A date by which specific actions/requirements must be satisfied such as drop/add or fee payment deadline.
-Deadlines are enforced at the University of Calgary.

-GPA: Abbreviation for grade point average.
+GPA: Grade point average.

 Internship: See Co-operative Education/Internship above.

 Minor: A secondary area of specialization completed by a student in a subject outside the "Major" area.
-Minor program requirements are described in Faculty program sections of this Calendar.

-Prerequisite: A prior requirement for entry into a course.
+Prerequisite: A requirement for entry into a course.
 Where a course is specified as a prerequisite, pass standing in the course is required unless a specific grade is indicated.

-Unclassified Student: see Open Studies.
+Unclassified Student: See Open Studies.